the-turing-way/the-turing-way/testing.md

 Starting the process of writing tests can be overwhelming, especially if you have a large code base.
 Further to that, as mentioned, there are many kinds of tests, and implementing all of them can seem like an impossible mountain to climb.
 That is why the single most important piece of guidance in this chapter is as follows: **write some tests**.
 Testing one tiny thing in a code that's thousands of lines long is infinitely better than testing no things in a code that's thousands of lines long.
 You may not be able to do everything, but doing *something* is better than nothing.

 Do not be discouraged.
-Make improvements where you can, and do your best to include tests with new code you write even if it's not feasable to write tests that are already written.
+Make improvements where you can, and do your best to include tests with new code you write even if it's not feasable to write tests for all the code that's already written.

 ### Run the tests

-the second most important piece of advice in this chapter.
-Run the tests.
+The second most important piece of advice in this chapter: run the tests.
 Having a beautiful, perfect test site is no use if you rarely run it.
 Leaving long gaps between test runs makes it more difficult to track down what has gone wrong when a test fails because a great deal in the code will have changed.
 Also if it's been weeks or months since tests have been run and they fail it is difficult or impossible to know what work/results that have been done in the intervening time are still valid, and which have to be thrown away as they could have been impacted by the bug.

 As such it is best to automate your testing as far as possible.
 If each test needs to be run individually then that boring painstaking process is likely to get neglected.
 Automate this using a testing tool ([discussed later](#Use_a_testing_framework)).
 Ideally set your tests up to run at regular intervals, possibly each night.
 [Jenkins](https://jenkins.io) is a good tool for this.